stgm/scientific-programming-1/31 Monopoly/05 Introduction/00 Introduction.md

 ![](MonopolyBordInternationaal.jpg){:.inline}{: style="width:50%"}

 Every bank, insurance company and the CPB draw up models that aim to describe our economy.
-All aspects that are of influence are factored in and subsequently simulated in numerous different scenarios by a computer, just to better assess risk in specific events or effects of new measures.
+All aspects that are of influence are factored in and subsequently simulated in numerous different scenarios by a computer, just to be able to better assess risk in specific events or effects of new measures.

 Because of dependencies between parameters of such models it quickly becomes impossible to calculate them by hand.
 Especially when the effect of a measure has a random component.
-With the use of a computer it is much faster and you could even find settings that help you optimize: they could maximize profits, but also minimize chances of going bankrupt.
+With the use of a computer it is much faster to model this and you can even find settings that help you optimize: you can maximize profits, but also minimize chances of going bankrupt.
 Or perhaps a mix of both.

 In this module we'll calculate a simple example: Monopoly with two players, in which we gradually increase the complexity.
 For those with a knack for it and already dreams of a career in the risk-analysis division of JP Morgan we've added some suggestions for extra assignments.